nicholas-leonard/dp/doc/data.md

 Constructs a dataset from inputs and targets.
 Arguments should be specified as key-value pairs.

-`inputs` is an instance of [BaseTensor](#dp.BaseTensor) or a table of these.
-In the latter case, they will be automatically encapsulated by a [CompositeTensor](#dp.CompositeTensor).
+`inputs` is an instance of [View](#dp.View) or a table of these.
+In the latter case, they will be automatically encapsulated by a [ListView](#dp.ListView).
 These are used as inputs to a [Model](model.md#dp.Model).

-`targets` is an instance of `BaseTensor` or a table of these.
-In the latter case, they will be automatically encapsulated by a `CompositeTensor`.
+`targets` is an instance of `View` or a table of these.
+In the latter case, they will be automatically encapsulated by a `ListView`.
 These are used as targets for training a `Model`.
 The indices of examples in `targets` must be aligned with those in `inputs`.